 Glandular fever (infectious mononucleosis) is caused by the Epstein-Barr virus.
 Although it can make you feel quite ill, full recovery is usual.
 It is a self-limiting illness which means it usually goes away by itself.
-You should not play rough or contact sports such as rugby for eight weeks after having glandular fever (see why below).

 What is glandular fever?